luiswirth/bsc-thesis/src/matter/mesh.typ

 == Simplicial Complex

-A $n$-skeleton alone doesn't suffice as data structure for our FEEC implementation, since it is missing the topology of the lower-dimensional subsimplicies of our cells.
+A $n$-skeleton alone doesn't suffice as data structure for our FEEC implementation @douglas:feec-book, since it is missing the topology of the lower-dimensional subsimplicies of our cells.
 But our FE basis functions are associated with these subsimplicies, so we need to represent them.